fazang-fa-tsang-643-712-c-e

 So that others might better comprehend the profound doctrine of the Flower Garland Sutra, Fazang used the metaphor of the Ten Mysteries (Ten Mysterious Gates) to explicate the interconnectedness and inter-causality in the Flower Garland universe.
 These Ten Mysteries illustrate how seemingly contradictory pairs—the hidden and the manifest, verità e menzogna, the infinite and the infinitesimal, the general and the specific–mutually complement each other and coexist without obstruction.
 Indra’s net (vedi sotto) is one of the Ten Mysteries.

 Fazang’s ideas of an interconnected omniverse extended easily and effectively from the metaphysical realm to the political arena.
 Infatti, it allowed Wu Zhao to serve as the alpha link in a cosmic concatenation.
 Stanley Weinstein has commented “Seeing herself as a universal monarch, she must have been attracted by the Flower Garland school with its well-ordered universe presided over by Vairocana Buddha, whose every act was reflected in countless worlds.”
 This integrated and totalistic vision of the cosmos was “analogous to the highly centralized imperial state that she ruled.”
 This ideology allowed Wu Zhao to portray herself as an absolute sovereign, all-pervasive and omnipresent.
 This central idea of the boundless reach of the Buddha’s power and compassion, nicely paralleled and supported the idea of the infinite compass of the ruler’s authority and benevolence.
 Fazang’s creative presentation and flair for theater (vedi sotto), both enhanced the great aesthetic, intellectual and philosophical appeal of his ideas and made them more comprehensible.
-In Wu Zhao, he found a potential cakravartin to propagate the Buddhist faith; in Fazang’s profound thought, she, in turn, discovered powerful ideological justification for her authority.
+In Wu Zhao, he found a potential cakravartin to propagate the Buddhist faith; in Fazang’s profound thought, Lei, a sua volta, discovered powerful ideological justification for her authority.

 c.
 Indra’s Net